-Term, concept Input Measures A type of performance measurement.
-Input measures are the resources used by the program .
-This can be money, people, and others.
-Examples are the number of Flex Program full-time equivalents (FTE) in fiscal year 2020 (FY20), partner contributions, outside tools, resources, and data.
+Term/Concept Definition Input Measures A type of performance measurement.
+Input measures are the resources used by the program.
+This can be money, staff time, materials, etc. Examples are the number of Flex Program full-time equivalents (FTE) in fiscal year 2023 (FY23), partner contributions, outside tools, resources, and data.
 Process Measures A type of performance measurement.
-Process measures quantify operational functions , such as the time it takes to process an invoice, develop a survey instrument, complete a course, or create a PowerPoint presentation.
+Process measures determine if the steps in a project are proceeding as planned.
+Process measures quantify operational functions , such as the time it takes to process an invoice, develop a survey instrument, complete a training, or create a PowerPoint presentation.
 Output Measures A type of performance measurement.
-Output measures are products or services delivered .
-These are the activities or services that the Flex Program has control over, such as the number of workshops, number of technical assistance support encounters completed, and number of staff trained.
-Outcome Measures A type of performance measurement.
-Outcome measures identify a consequence or result that can be attributed to one or more intervention or activity.
+Output measures determine if an activity occurred; they are stepping stones used to move forward.
+Output measures are products or services delivered.
+These are the activities or services that the Flex Program has control over, such as the number of

+Outcome Measures workshops, number of technical assistance support encounters completed, and number of webinars provided.
+A type of performance measurement.
+Outcome measures identify change resulting from an activity or series of activities.
+Outcome measures may be short-term, intermediate, and long-term.
 Outcome measures typically reflect a change, such as those related to: quality of care, finances and operations, recruitment and retention, and community health status.
-Examples are the number of CAHs who improve their days revenue in accounts receivable or the number or percent of CAHs that achieve 100% for all of their Emergency Department Transfer Communication (EDTC) measures.
-Performance Measurement Performance measurement is the act of collecting measurement data for inputs, processes, outputs, and outcomes.
+Short-term outcomes are effects occurring more immediately, typically within one year.
+In an example of a revenue cycle management project, a Performance Measurement Performance measurement is the act of collecting measurement data for inputs, processes, outputs, and outcomes.
 Performance Management Performance management is using performance measures to manage, improve, lead, or develop programs and/or organizations.